|Monthly Tech-Tip |

 A type of ceramic glaze made by potters.
 Giant multicolored crystals grown on a super gloss low alumina glaze by controlling multiple holds and soaks during cooling

 The chemistry: Glazes must have almost zero Al2O3 to produce a melt so fluid that it literally runs off the ware.
-In such glazes it is easier for the component oxides to migrate to the site of formation and they have more freedom to arrange themselves in preferred crystal formation.
+In such glazes, it is easier for the component oxides to migrate to the site of formation and they have more freedom to arrange themselves in the preferred crystal formation.
+That being said, if melt mobility can be achieved with considerable Al2O3 present, crystal growth should also be possible.
 A saturation of ZnO is also required, this is the magic crystallizing oxide.
 Adequate SiO2 is needed to form zinc-silicate crystals.
+The ZnO provides the conditions for crystal growth, it is not physically providing nucleation points, but could be considered a catalyst.

 Crystalline glazes need to be used on low-lignite bodies (ideally containing no ball clay).
 Bloating can occur because the kiln is being soaked for long periods and the glaze melts early and seals the body surface.
 This can impede the escape of gases of LOI and result in bloating and blistering of the body.